 Starting a New Organization - Undergraduate student organizations must be chartered by Student Senate in order to be officially recognized by the University.
-New organizations must be founded on an ideal/premise that is broad enough or attractive enough to recruit members beyond the founding group and not conflict with the policies and core values of Heidelberg, have at least seven members that are full-time, undergraduate students at the University, and have a faculty or staff member as an advisor to the organization.
+New organizations must be founded on an ideal/premise that is broad enough or attractive enough to recruit members beyond the founding group and not conflict with the policies and core values of Heidelberg, must have at least seven members that are full-time, undergraduate students at the University, and must have a faculty or staff member as an advisor to the organization.
 Students interested in starting a new organization that meets the parameters above are encouraged to contact the Student Senate Liaison to Student Organizations to start the charter process.

-In order for student organizations to keep their status, they must maintain an up-to-date and active organization software page that accurately reflects the activities of the organization, submit a roster of all members to the Student Senate Liaison to Student Organizations each semester, attend SOLiD annually, and host a minimum of two events/meetings each semester.
+In order for student organizations to remain in good standing, they must submit a roster of all members to the Student Senate Liaison to Student Organizations each semester, attend SOLiD annually, and host a minimum of two events and meetings each semester.